Nuclear power phase-out: Safety

 Nuclear safety and security covers the actions taken to prevent nuclear and radiation accidents or to limit their consequences.
 This covers nuclear power plants as well as all other nuclear facilities, the transportation of nuclear materials, and the use and storage of nuclear materials for medical, power, industry, and military uses.

 Although there is no way to guarantee that a reactor will always be designed, built and operated safely, the nuclear power industry has improved the safety and performance of reactors, and has proposed safer reactor designs, though many of these designs have yet to be tested at industrial or commercial scales.
 Mistakes do occur and the designers of reactors at Fukushima in Japan did not anticipate that a tsunami generated by an earthquake would disable the backup systems that were supposed to stabilise the reactor after the earthquake.
-According to UBS AG, the Fukushima I nuclear accidents have cast doubt on whether even an advanced economy like Japan can master nuclear safety.
+According to UBS AG, the Fukushima I nuclear accidents have cast doubt on whether even an advanced economy like Japan can master nuclear energy safety.
 Catastrophic scenarios involving terrorist attacks are also conceivable.

 An interdisciplinary team from MIT have estimated that given the expected growth of nuclear power from 2005 to 2055, at least four serious nuclear accidents would be expected in that period.
 To date, there have been five serious accidents (core damage) in the world since 1970 (one at Three Mile Island in 1979; one at Chernobyl in 1986; and three at Fukushima-Daiichi in 2011), corresponding to the beginning of the operation of generation II reactors.
-This leads to on average one serious accident happening every eight years worldwide.
+This leads to on average of one serious accident happening every eight years worldwide.
 Despite these accidents and public opinion, the safety record of nuclear power, in terms of lives lost (ignoring nonfatal illnesses) per unit of electricity delivered, is better than every other major source of power in the world, and on par with solar and wind.

 Energy transition

 Energy transition is the shift by several countries to sustainable economies by means of renewable energy, energy efficiency and sustainable development.
 This trend has been augmented by diversifying electricity generation and allowing homes and businesses with solar panels on their rooftops to sell electricity to the grid.
 In the future this could "lead to a majority of our energy coming from decentralized solar panels and wind turbines scattered across the country" rather than large power plants.
 The final goal of German proponents of a nuclear power phase-out is the abolishment of coal and other non-renewable energy sources.

-Issues exist that currently prevent a shift over to 100% renewable technologies.
+Issues exist that currently prevent a shift to 100% renewable technologies.
 There is debate over the environmental impact of solar power, and the environmental impact of wind power.
 Some argue that the pollution produced and requirement of rare-earth elements offsets many of the benefits compared to other alternative power sources such as hydroelectric, geothermal, and nuclear power.